 Where is Mohonk Mountain Preserve located?

-Mohonk is located about 2 hours north of NYC, right in this area:
+Mohonk is located about 2 hours north of NYC.
+It is rather easy to reach via GPS.

 To get here, what we had to do was take: